swarnkarkuldeep/Maison/README.md

 Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-#### `npm run preview`

-Builds the app and then serves the production build locally for preview.

-## Deployment

-To deploy this project, you can use any static site hosting service like Vercel, Netlify, or GitHub Pages.

 ## What technologies are used for this project?